- Former and current sport administrators or athletes. *Applicant and both parents of the applicant must be of non-Korean nationality

 - Potential and passion for sport management

-- Good health both physically and mentally to successfully complete the program
+- Physically and mentally able to successfully complete the program

 - Sport administrators from countries recognized in the List of Official Development Assistance (ODA) Recipients provided by the Development Assistance Committee (DAC) who works for the government, National Olympic Committees, National Federations or any other sport organizations under the government